 Vein Disease Specialists in Houston, Texas

-Texas Endovascular provides state-of-the-art minimally invasive vein treatments without the risks of surgery or expense and hassle of going to the hospital.
+Texas Endovascular provides state-of-the-art, minimally invasive vein treatments without the risks of surgery or the expense and hassle of going to the hospital.
 With offices in Houston, Katy, The Woodlands, Sugar Land, and Webster, we are conveniently located for same-day and in-office procedures.
 View all of our locations to contact the Texas Endovascular vein clinic nearest you.

 Venous or vein disease occurs when the veins in your legs become unable to return blood back from your legs to your heart.

-Healthy leg veins have valves that keep blood flowing to the heart.
-Venous reflux disease, also known as chronic venous disease or venous insufficiency, develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.
-Chronic venous disease refers to persistent, progressive conditions that worsen over time and should be addressed with intervention by our vascular specialists to help alleviate and decrease pain and discomfort.
-If patients are left untreated, their symptoms of vein disease can worsen over time.
+Healthy leg veins have valves; they keep blood flowing to the heart.
+Venous reflux disease, also known as chronic venous disease or venous insufficiency, develops when the valves stop working properly.
+That allows blood to flow backward ( reflux) and pool in your lower leg veins.
+Chronic venous disease refers to persistent, progressive conditions that worsen over time.
+This disease should be addressed with intervention by our vascular specialists to help alleviate and decrease pain and discomfort.
+If left untreated, your symptoms of vein disease can worsen over time.

 What are Common Types of Chronic Venous Disease?

 Chronic venous disease (CVD) is a term which encompasses several chronic conditions related to or caused by various vein disorders.
 Varicose veins and spider veins are among the most common types of CVD.

-Varicose veins occur when faulty valves in the veins allow the blood to flow in the wrong direction.
-The blood stagnates in the vein, causing it to swell.
+Varicose veins occur when faulty valves in the veins allow your blood to flow in the wrong direction.
+As a result, the blood lingers in the vein, causing it to swell.
 Varicose veins can cause the legs to swell or feel achy, heavy and tired.
 A person with varicose veins also may experience itching, burning, numbness or tingling.
 Nighttime leg cramps, restless leg syndrome, and—in extreme cases—leg ulcers can be the result of varicose veins.